 A discussion of recent projects at The University of Massachusetts Amherst as part of the fall 2019 lecture series.

-On Monday, May 20, the ICAA hosted a discussion with Ian Wardropper, Director of The Frick Collection and Annabelle Selldorf on the proposed expansion and enhancement to The Frick Collection’s building in New York City.
+The ICAA hosted a discussion with Ian Wardropper, Director of The Frick Collection and Annabelle Selldorf on the proposed expansion and enhancement to The Frick Collection’s building in New York City.
 The ICAA filmed the discussion, which can be viewed here in its entirety.
 Ian Wardropper began with an overview of the goals for the project outlining the pressing institutional and programmatic needs.
 Annabelle Selldorf, Principal of Selldorf Architects, then presented the proposed plans which creates critical new resources for permanent collection display and special exhibitions, conservation, education, and public programs, while upgrading visitor amenities and overall accessibility.

 The annual Oberfield lecture was founded as a memorial to Gil Oberfield, AIA, former member and chair of the AIANY Interiors Committee.
 The lecture brings to the podium speakers whose work excels in the field of interior architecture.